Westbury on Severn - Church of St Mary, St Peter, and St Paul

 More in our Photo Gallery>>

-The name of thiis pretty church is a mouthful, with its dedication to three saints, but its well worth a visit, especially given its location immediately beside the National Trust property of Westbury Court Garden.
+The name of this pretty church is a mouthful, with its dedication to three saints, but it's well worth a visit, especially given its location immediately beside the National Trust property of Westbury Court Garden.
 The church is an easily recognized landmark for miles around, thanks to the height of its detached bell tower, which reaches 160 feet.

 The church was built in the late 13th century.
 The oldest parts still remaining are the north porch and north aisle, which were built in 1290.